T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 * *exclusive*: user can't force a write.

-  * Including a timeout (default 15 mins dirtyRecordTimeoutSeconds in configuration_) for maximum lock time.
+  * Including a timeout (default 15 mins recordLockTimeoutSeconds in configuration_) for maximum lock time.

 * *advisory*: user is only warned, but allowed to overwrite.
 * *none*: no bookkeeping about locks.